alpha-omega-corp/partybooker/README.md

 ### Database

-It is necessary to create a local copy of the production Database to run the app locally
+It is necessary to create a local copy of the production db to run the app locally

 1. Create Docker container